Hydration Calculator Guide: Water, Electrolytes, Safety & Routine Tips

 What Hydration Really Means

-2. Focus and mental clarity
+2. Focus and daily energy

 4. Temperature regulation

-5. Digestion, kidneys, and daily wellbeing
+5. Digestion and daily routine

-1. Build a Hydration Routine You Can Actually Keep
+Build a Hydration Routine You Can Keep

 Start the day with fluids